Search With おこみんAI

 ⛄ In Shiga Kogen, known for its long winters, the temperature during the day is usually around 0°C. The lowest temperature can even drop to -15°C. Jeans are not highly recommended.
 Gloves and beanie are essential items!

-There are no gas stations in the Shiga Kogen area (until Shibutoge).
+There are no gas stations in the Shiga Kogen area.

 The last gas stations can be found at the foot of the area in Shinshu Nakano, so please prepare well before entering the area, and plan accordingly.

 The hiking trails will be accessible from mid-May onward, depending on the remaining snow conditions.
-(Usually, most trails are still under snow even early May!)
-Feel free to contact us for plannig your travel.
+(Usually, most trails are still under snow even early May)

 From early June to late October, Shiga Kogen Guide Association offer daily trekking tours.
 Your hiking trip will be even more enjoyable and memorable with a guided tour from a certified guide who knows Shiga Kogen inside and out!

-You can check when flowers are supposed to be blooming on the Shiga Kogen Nature Conservation Centre Website.
+You can check when flowers are supposed to be blooming on the Shiga Kogen Visitor Center Website or “The Blooming Season of Alpine Plants“.

 Road conditions are pretty predictable with the roads being busiest in the holiday seasons.
 This means that in May holidays, Obon (mid-August) holidays and weekends that fall during the Autumn Season will be quite busy.

-As said there is no gas station in the Shiga Kogen area, so please fill up at the foot of the mountain.
+There is no gas station in the Shiga Kogen area, please fill up before coming up to Shiga Kogen.

 In winter, the roads will be frozen, and while we take all possible precautions and measures, it will be necessary to bring chained tyres or so to stop the vehicle from slipping.
 Please refer this page for more detail.
 In some cases, snowfall may still be found in May and October.